Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

-While both an LLC and a corporation offer limited liability protection, there are differences in the way that protection operates.
+However, sometimes the entity may also need protection from the debts and liabilities of its owners.
+While both an LLC and a corporation offer some protection, there are differences in the way that protection operates.

 The second factor to consider in the "LLC vs. Inc." question is who will be calling the shots—both tactically (day-to-day) and strategically (long-term).
 Who has the right to decide which issues can tip the balance in favor the LLC or the corporation.

 Businesses need to make money to survive.
 So, every business owner must consider: “How will this company get the money it needs to get started and to grow?”